MySQL Events and Event Scheduler Explained

 SHOW EVENTS FROM database_name;

-Note that one-time events are automatically dropped after execution and do not show up in the output of the SHOW EVENTS command, unless you use the ON COMPLETION PRESERVE clause when creating the event.
+Events dropped after execution and no longer appear in the SHOW EVENTS command output unless you use the ON COMPLETION PRESERVE clause when creating the event.

 See all scheduled events in a database.